 Digital Marketing cannot begin without a website.
 You need a web presence in order to promote it.
 Your social media marketing and email marketing is depended on the website’s SEO.
 WordPress Plugins ensure that you get the best SEO and help you rank on Google.

-Some of the most important factors that Google looks into in order to rank your site are some of the following, user experience, on-page SEO, site speed, mobile-friendliness, internal link structure, structured markups, all these things impact your ranking, and there’s hundreds of other factors.
+Some of the most important factors that Google looks into in order to rank your site are the following, user experience, on-page SEO, site speed, mobile-friendliness, internal link structure, and structured markups, all these things impact your ranking, and there are hundreds of other factors.

 Look, load time is super important, especially because people are using mobile devices now.
 Yes, there’s 4G, there’s 5G, you know, LTE, whatever you wind up calling it, but the problem with mobile devices is if you’re in a place that doesn’t have the best reception and it doesn’t matter if you have a 5G phone, you’re not gonna load websites really fast.

 The W3 Total Cache WordPress plugin ensures that your site will load as fast as you possibly can.
 It’ll improve load times, it’ll help you connect with CDNs, it makes better use of your server resources so that way your server doesn’t have to continue to push the same content over and over again.

 Instead, it caches it so it can deliver it to the user as quickly as possible, and if you have a really good hosting provider they have caching built-in, but most of the hosting providers that I’ve seen don’t have to cache built-in, hence I’m wrecking, recommending the W3 Total Cache plugin.

 If you’re creating blog content, and hey, you’re on a WordPress blog or WordPress as a CMS, there’s a good chance you at least have a blog article or two, and in that blog article what do you think you’re including?
 Images, if you’re not you should change that and go add images right away.